-China issues death sentence for man who set ex-wife on fire during livestream
+China issues death sentence for man who set ex-wife on fire during live stream

 Lhamo, meanwhile, escaped to the mountains, where she sustained herself picking herbs.
 Since 2018, she had gained a following on Douyin, China’s version of TikTok, posting videos of her harvesting, cooking, and singing.

-In mid-September of last year, Lhamo was live-streaming a video of her cooking in her father’s kitchen, when a man — Tang — burst in.
+In mid-September of last year, Lhamo was live-streaming while cooking in her father’s kitchen when a man — Tang — burst in.
 She shrieked.
 Soon after, the screen went dark.

 Read more: